Clicky

 In early December 2016, following an announcement in the March 2016 Budget, the Government released draft provisions to clamp down on tax avoidance by so-called ‘off-payroll’ workers in the public sector.

-As a result, from April 6th 2017, public sector bodies are now responsible for determining whether contractors are caught by IR35 or not.
+As a result, on April 6th 2017, public sector bodies became responsible for determining the IR35 of their workers.

 To help contractors and clients work out whether a particular contract is subject to the Intermediaries Legislation, HMRC released CEST – an online employment status tool.

-Reviews of this tool have been poor to put it mildly, as the results appear not to reflect the reality of an individual’s assignment, nor case law.
+Reviews of this tool have been consistently poor since its release as the results appear not to reflect the reality of an individual’s assignment, nor case law.

 Private sector reform from April 2021